5 Crucial Reasons to Pay Your Home Loan EMIs on Time in India (Avoid Penalties & Boost Your Credit Score)

 What happens if I miss one EMI payment on my home loan?

-Missing one EMI payment can lead to late fees, increased interest costs, and a drop in your CIBIL score.
-If the delay exceeds 30 days, it may be reported to credit bureaus.
-It’s advisable to inform your lender in advance or make the payment as soon as possible to avoid long-term impact.
+A missed EMI can lead to late fees, increased interest, and a drop in your CIBIL score.
+It’s advisable to inform your lender immediately and make the payment to minimize the impact.